 RULEMAKING INFORMATION - Gaming

-This is to notify you that the Division of Gaming held a Stakeholder Rulemaking Workshop on Thursday, January 25, 2018 to present the proposed rule changes linked below.
-These rules changes will be heard at the Commission meeting on March 15, 2018.
+This is to notify you that the Division of Gaming held a Stakeholder Rulemaking Workshop on Thursday, June 28, 2018 to present the proposed rule changes that are linked below.

-Changes are being proposed to Rule 21 Rules for Blackjack-Poker Combination Games in order to promulgate rules for a new game, Buffalo Blackjack Bonus 3, and to make minor corrections and updates to Regulations 47.1-2105 and 47.1-2113.
+Changes are being proposed to Rule 10 Rules for Poker in order to promulgate rules for a new game, 3 Card Super Shot Poker.

-On December 21, 2017. the Colorado Limited Gaming Control Commission voted unanimously to approved the proposed rule changes to Rules 8 and 22.
-These changes will be effective February 14, 2018.
+On June 21, 2018 the Colorado Limited Gaming Control Commission voted unanimously to approve the proposed changes to Rules 10, 21, and 22.
+When the effective date is known it twill be posted here.

-On October 19, 2017. the Colorado Limited Gaming Control Commission voted unanimously to approved the proposed rule changes to Rules 8, 10, 21, 22, and 23.
-These changes will be effective December 15, 2017.
+On April 19, 2018 the Colorado Limited Gaming Control Commission voted unanimously to approve the proposed changes to Rule 14.
+These changes will be effective July 1, 2018.